trygvrad/DF-XRM_viz/paper/paper.md

 Finally, `DF-XRM_vis` may show the position of the lens.
 This feature was requested by beamline scientists at the European synchrotron radiation facility (ESRF), which uses a lensbox consisting of 88 Be lenses.
-To obtain an image in the microscope the lensbox must be positioned correctly, but simple optical considerations, approximating the lensbox as a thin lens, do not give a satifying answer.
+To obtain an image in the microscope the lensbox must be positioned correctly, but simple optical considerations, approximating the lensbox as a thin lens, do not give a satisfying answer.
-`DF-XRM_vis` consideres each lens independently and uses an iterative algorithm to optimize the position of the the lensbox.
+`DF-XRM_vis` considers each lens independently and uses an iterative algorithm to optimize the position of the the lensbox.
 Each lens has a focusing power that depends on the wavelength, and this is handled automatically based on the wavelength already chosen by the user.
 The plot for positioning the lensbox is primarily intended to ease alignment of the instrument.
 An example is shown in \autoref{fig:lens}.
 The lensbox configuration is implemented as a `.toml` file with a custom file ending, and documentation for writing a new configuration is included in the example file for the ESRF lensbox.